mcanabrava/stock-market-alert/README.md

     & offset = 0
 ```

 Given this, you will need to update the indexes.csv file with the indexes and ticker codes you want to monitor.
-Example lists can be found inside [TradingView](https://www.tradingview.com/markets/indices/quotes-major/), [Wikipedia](https://en.wikipedia.org/wiki/List_of_stock_market_indices) or other Financial Markets website.
+Example lists can be found inside [TradingView](https://www.tradingview.com/markets/indices/quotes-major/), [Wikipedia](https://en.wikipedia.org/wiki/List_of_stock_market_indices) or other Financial Markets websites.

 3. Now, we will make API calls for each of the tickers to the API and temporarily store the results using the stock-market-alert notebook.
-Indexes with responses above the threshold (defined as a 3% varation between the opening price and current intraday price) with have their name and results stored inside a dictionary.
+Indexes with responses above the threshold (defined as a 3% varation between the opening price and current intraday price) will have their labels and results stored inside a dictionary.

-4. Still inside the notebook we will use Twilio APIs to send a summary of the above results, when they exist, to a target phone number.
-At the time being, Twilio offers ~15$ in credits and both SMS and WhatsApp APIs.
-In this project I decided to use SMS for simplification purposes as WhatsApp is not enabled in Twilio accounts by default, although the free credits would let me send ~3000 WhatsApp messages instead of ~250 SMS.
+4. Still inside the notebook, we will use Twilio APIs to send a summary of the above results to a target phone number.
+At the time being, Twilio offers ~15$ in credits and the capability of sending messages both via WhatsApp and SMS APIs.
+In this project I decided to use the SMS one for simplification purposes as WhatsApp is not enabled in Twilio accounts by default.
+However, a "next step" to improving this project could be to enable the WhatsApp API instead, as the free credits would let me send ~3000 WhatsApp messages instead of ~250 SMS.
 It is recommended to do your own research as costs may vary by country.

 ![Success Sms](./images/success_sms.jpg)